barweiss45/Ansible-IOSXE-Always-On-Demo/README.md

 * Basic Python and Programmaility

 ## About DevNet's Always On Labs

 Information about DevNet's "Always On" lab can be found on [devnetsandbox.cisco.com](https://devnetsandbox.cisco.com).
 You will be required to login to DevNet (developer.cisco.com).
 If you do not have a DevNet login then you'll need to register, but don't worry, its free.
 You don't have to access the device from the web page to do this demo.
 Everything is already set up for you, but I figured I'd provide you this information if you would like to learn more.

 ![Screenshot information for the "IOS XE on CSR Recommended Code Always On Sandbox](https://lucid.app/publicSegments/view/4f99bd87-ff95-4e6e-b739-fa5a3d8591be/image.png)

+If you find there is an issue with accessing the labs, please reach out to the DevNet Sandbox team on the Cisco Community forums.
+They are very response and should be able to fix the issue with in 24 hours or so.
+Here is a direct link to the sub-group forum: [community.cisco.com/t5/devnet-sandbox/bd-p/4426j-disc-dev-devnet-sandbox](https://community.cisco.com/t5/devnet-sandbox/bd-p/4426j-disc-dev-devnet-sandbox)

 ## Setting up Docker